BonoboPLC/lojjo_wiki/administration/agents.md

 ## Collecting Sales Receipts

+Every Sales Agent has a Sales Receipt Account in the system which tracks the money from Ticket Sales.

+This account increases each time a payment is made to the Sales Agent and only decreases when the Sales Receipts are remitted to the Sales Manager.

 ![Sales Receipts Collec 2 T](/uploads/sales-receipts-collec-2-t.png "Sales Receipts Collec 2 T")

+Typically at the end of the day you would ask the Agent to remitt all Sales Receipts for the Day and record the transaction.

 ![Collect Sales Receipts](/uploads/collect-sales-receipts.png "Collect Sales Receipts")

 ## Collecting Deposit Receipts

+Every Sales Agent has a Deposit Receipt Account in the system which tracks the money from Player Account Deposits.

+This account increases each time a payment is made to the Sales Agent and only decreases when the Deposit Receipts are remitted to the Sales Manager.

 ![Deposit Receipts Collect 2](/uploads/deposit-receipts-collect-2.png "Deposit Receipts Collect 2")

+Typically at the end of the day you would ask the Agent to remitt all Deposit Receipts for the Day and record the transaction.

 ![Collect Deposit Receipts](/uploads/collect-deposit-receipts.png "Collect Deposit Receipts")